ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 allometry = StemAllometry(cohorts=cohorts)
 ```

-We can use `to_dataframe` to look at  of those allometric predictions:
+We can use the `to_dataframe` method to look at  of those allometric predictions:

 ```{code-cell} ipython3
 allometry.to_dataframe().transpose()